port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 </TabItem>
 <TabItem value="Dataset">
-the dataset property is used to create a filter that will limit the entities that the user can choose from.
-The filter can be a value(string, number, etc') or a "jqQuery" object.
+The dataset property is used to filter the available options in an "entity" format input.
-You can read more about the "dataset" configurations <a href="http://localhost:4000/search-and-query/#combinator">here</a>
+The "value" key in the dataset can be a constant (String, number, etc) or a "jqQuery" object.
+Read more on how to use the "dataset" <a href="http://localhost:4000/search-and-query/#combinator">here</a>

 ```json
 {